 The Hillel Society is an affinity group that works to create opportunities and programming to support Jewish students at St. Paul’s School.
 Through social gatherings, celebrations of holidays, and planning chapel programming we are able to connect with one another and celebrate our shared Jewish identities.

-The Indian Society at SPS is an affinity group for students who identify as Indian or Indian-American.
+The South Asian and Hindu Society at SPS is an affinity group for students who identify as Indian or Indian-American.
 Our meetings feature activities including weekly check-ins and conversations on current events.
-Indian Society offers a space to affirm, nurture, and celebrate our shared cultural identity.
-As members of the Indian Society, our role in the St. Paul’s School community has been to advance diversity/inclusion initiatives and to share our cultural experiences with the School.
+The South Asian and Hindu Society offers a space to affirm, nurture, and celebrate our shared cultural identity.
+As members of the South Asian and Hindu Society, our role in the St. Paul’s School community has been to advance diversity/inclusion initiatives and to share our cultural experiences with the School.
 This includes the planning of chapel programs and campus-wide events.

 Justice and Social Equality for Asians (JSEA)